tapojoyde/Fake-News-Detection/README.md

-# Fake-News-Detection
-Detection of fake news from dataset of news articles
+# Detection of Fake News from Dataset of News Articles